 Ease of Install - Belt

 Installation with the vehicle belt is slightly easier on the Recaro than the LATCH installation.
 It earned a 6 of 10 in this metric, which is just below average.
-The high score is 9 shared by Phil and Teds Alpha and the Peg Perego Primo Viaggio 4-35.
+The high score was earned by both the Phil and Teds Alpha and the Peg Perego Primo Viaggio 4-35 each receiving a 9 in this metric.

 This seat has the same problem as some of the others without lock-offs in that it has a tendency to tip to the side because there is nothing locking the base to the belt.
 This can lead to the base sort of creeping up the side of the shoulder belt after installation.
 We don't think this is the best installation method for this seat, or frankly any seat without a belt lock-off, but it is still easier than the LATCH method for the Recaro.
 If you need to install the seat with a belt, we recommend using a lap belt only if available in a safe position in the car as described by the car seat and car manuals.